Glossary of terms

 This glossary contains definitions for the services and products that Tidelift offers, as well as the actions people can take to use these services.

-Used to describe repositories, a repository is aligned with a catalog if all its package releases are approved in the catalog.
+Used to describe projects, a project is aligned with a catalog if all its package releases are approved in the catalog.
+Can be run one-off or as part of a CI/CD process.

 Approve • verb